bear-rsg/4m-association/themes/elegant/documentation/content/Contributing/contributing-to-the-project.md

 to from this article.

-Please take the time to familiarize yourself with the information in the attached articles, as they will help you build a complete understanding of our entire contribution process.title: (.*)
+Please take the time to familiarize yourself with the information in the attached articles, as they will help you build a complete understanding of our entire contribution process.
-date: 2021-03-31

-date: 2021-03-30

 As the project is an open source project, anything you contribute to the project is covered by the project's [Contributions License]({filename}./contributing-license.md).
-If you are not willing or unable to abide by those licenses, we cannot have you contribute to the project.title: (.*)
+If you are not willing or unable to abide by those licenses, we cannot have you contribute to the project.
-date: 2021-03-31

-date: 2021-03-30

 The primary goal of this project is to provide a theme for Pelican that provides the [Elegant Look and Feel]({filename}./why-look-and-feel.md) to our user's websites.
 To that end,